kloymillen/lab-01/README.md

 The UNIX shell is a program that expects the user (you) to input commands (using a keyboard in most cases) and then sends your commands to the operating system to be executed on your behalf.
 There are multiple types of UNIX shells which determine the format/style of commands it expects.
 In this class, we will be using the *Bash* UNIX shell.

+*Note: you might notice that whenever you type your password in the shell, nothing will show up.
+This is working as intended (security feature).
+The terminal does let you type your password whenever it is asked, but it does not show any hidden characters as you type it.*

 ### Git, GitHub & GitHub Classroom

 When writing code for a program, it is extremely helpful to keep track of the changes that you have made to your code.
 Sometimes you realize that a piece of code you recently wrote is actually broken and you need to revert it to an older version.
 A software that allows you to keep track of your code changes is called a version control system.